wikimedia/phoenix/docs/artifact.md

 While we created something tangible, our essential focus is on systems analysis.
 We are laying the foundation for systems architecture -- a practice that will support the work ahead.
 This work includes [designing system patterns](#patterns), discovering [leverage points](#leverage-points) and identifying the [Big Questions](#big-questions).

 ## Implementation
-The prototype is [built in AWS](https://docs.google.com/document/d/13ycCf8Mhxfs9K-hHXvsD2j1J8GcO4FQhKu4qCyx7fOs) using SNS messages, Lambdas written in Go, S3, GraphQL, DynamoDB and Elastic Search.
-It interacts with [Rosette](https://www.rosette.com/capability/topic-extractor/) to analyze the sections and return topics. - Though this list seems sequential, these activities are asynchronous.
+The prototype is built in AWS using SNS messages, Lambdas written in Go, S3, GraphQL, DynamoDB and Elastic Search.
+[See component list](https://docs.google.com/document/d/13ycCf8Mhxfs9K-hHXvsD2j1J8GcO4FQhKu4qCyx7fOs).
+It interacts with [Rosette](https://www.rosette.com/capability/topic-extractor/) to analyze the sections and return topics.
+The [repository is in github](https://github.com/wikimedia/phoenix).

-*Event-driven workflow*
+Though this list seems sequential, these activities are asynchronous.

+### Event-driven workflow

 Respond to a change event:
 - Respond to an event stream message sent by Simple Wikipedia when article has changed